FuriosaAI showcases Gen 1 NPU at CVPR 2023 with live demo

 Commercializing our first-gen chip has been crucial to achieving Furiosa’s long-term vision for dramatically expanding access to powerful AI compute.

-This is especially important as we develop our second-gen chip, which is designed for inference with large language models and multimodal models.
+This is especially important as we develop our second-gen chip, RNGD (pronounced "Renegade"), which is designed for inference with large language models and multimodal models.
 These algorithms are more resource-intensive than typical computer vision applications, so it’s essential that we build a hardware and software stack that delivers high performance, ease of use, and dramatically improved power efficiency.
 Our second-gen chip will launch in 2024.

 Trends at CVPR

-The experts we spoke with were excited to integrate large language models (LLMs) in their computer vision projects.
+The experts we spoke with were excited to integrate large language models (LLMs) into their computer vision projects.
 We observed interesting new work to extend diffusion into denoising, image editing, and style transfer.
 NeRFs (Neural Radiance Fields, a method of generating high-quality 3D representations) have moved beyond proof of concept to editing, applications, and training process optimization.

 Share this article